anbartm/multicat/packages/multicat-react/README.md

 Wrap your App in a `Provider`, and receive `multicatEvent` or `multicatView` as props with the help of `withMulticat` wrapper, or receive them from the context through `contextTypes`.

-Check the [example project](https://github.com/cofablab/multicat-react/tree/master/example) in this repository.
+Check the [example project](https://github.com/cofablab/multicat/blob/master/packages/multicat-react/example) in this package.

-- In [multicat.config.js](https://github.com/cofablab/multicat-react/blob/master/example/src/multicat.config.js) we read the values from the process environment.
+- In [multicat.config.js](https://github.com/cofablab/multicat/blob/master/packages/multicat-react/example/src/multicat.config.js) we read the values from the process environment.
 Set these at deploy time, or overwrite here.
-- In [index.js](https://github.com/cofablab/multicat-react/blob/master/example/src/index.js) we import a `Provider` from `multicat`, give it a configuration, and have it wrap the `<App>` component.
+- In [index.js](https://github.com/cofablab/multicat/blob/master/packages/multicat-react/example/src/index.js) we import a `Provider` from `multicat`, give it a configuration, and have it wrap the `<App>` component.
-- In [App.js](https://github.com/cofablab/multicat-react/blob/master/example/src/App.js) we obtain `multicatView` and `multicatEvent` from the provided `context`.
+- In [App.js](https://github.com/cofablab/multicat/blob/master/packages/multicat-react/example/src/App.js) we obtain `multicatView` and `multicatEvent` from the provided `context`.
-- In [Cart.js](https://github.com/cofablab/multicat-react/blob/master/example/src/Cart.js) we obtain `multicatEvent`  from `props` with the help of `withMulticat` consumer.
+- In [Cart.js](https://github.com/cofablab/multicat/blob/master/packages/multicat-react/example/src/Cart.js) we obtain `multicatEvent`  from `props` with the help of `withMulticat` consumer.

 ### Upcoming API changes

 #### ❓📦🤷‍♀️

 We're exploring how to implement the context provider [with the new React Context API](https://reactjs.org/docs/context.html).
-Please check the [draft proposal](https://github.com/cofablab/multicat-react/blob/master/API_PROPOSAL.md) and state your preferences in the [issues section](https://github.com/cofablab/multicat-react/issues).
+Please check the [draft proposal](https://github.com/cofablab/multicat/blob/master/packages/multicat-react/API_PROPOSAL.md) and state your preferences in the [issues section](https://github.com/cofablab/multicat/issues).
 Thank you.

 ## License